-It was during the height of the COVID-19 pandemic that 29-year-old Krishnan Mahadevan decided to quit his lucrative job at Goldman Sachs, one of the world’s largest and oldest investment banking firms, to work full time at Iyer Idly, a small eatery at Vignan Nagar in Bengaluru.
+It was in 2020 that 29-year-old Krishnan Mahadevan decided to quit his lucrative job at Goldman Sachs, one of the world’s largest and oldest investment banking firms, to work full time at Iyer Idly, a small eatery at Vignan Nagar in Bengaluru.

 Set up by his father Mahadevan in 2001, Iyer Idly sells piping-hot idlis, which have found patrons from all age groups and professions in India’s IT capital in the last two decades.

-So he decided to quit in 2020 to take over the family business.
+So he decided to quit to take over the family business.
 Since then, there has been no looking back – only a straight highway to success as an idli entrepreneur.

 Iyer Idly — a household name for idly lovers in Bengaluru — is a small quaint shop.
 Its story goes back to the year 2000 when Krishnan’s father used to make idly and dosa batter at home for selling it to the neighbourhood stores.
 “We sold batter for a year and when people started suggesting that we make idlis, we opened Iyer Idly in 2001 as a tiny shop.
 We sold only idlis with coconut chutney for almost 19 years,” narrates Krishnan.